 STI awards are an integral component of the NEOs' total compensation intended to deliver exceptional pay for exceptional performance over the near-term.
-Each NEO is eligible to receive an annual STI award with a target value expressed as a percentage of his or her base salary.
-The targets were established by the HCC Committee based on an evaluation of each executive officer's total compensation, market practice and preexisting employment arrangements.
-There were no changes to STI target opportunities for the NEOs in 2022.
+Each NEO is eligible to receive an annual STI award with a target value expressed as a percentage of base salary.
+The targets were established by the HCC Committee based on an evaluation of each executive officer's total compensation, market practice and pre-existing employment arrangements (where applicable).
+In February 2023, following a review of external market data and internal pay equity, the HCC Committee approved an increase to Mr. Hess's 2023 STI target from 175% to 200% of base salary and increases to Ms. Gebauer and Mr. Garrard's 2023 STI targets from 90% to 125% of base salary.